rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 - PGA\_AGGREGATE\_LIMIT : The maximum PGA size for the PDB.
 - PGA\_AGGREGATE\_TARGET : The target PGA size for the PDB.
 - SGA\_MIN\_SIZE : The minimum SGA size for the PDB.
-- SGA_TARGET : The maximum SGA size for the PDB.
+- SGA\_TARGET : The maximum SGA size for the PDB.

-ensure that the CDB and the other PDBs have sufficient memory for their operations.
 The initialization parameters control the memory usage of PDBs only if the following conditions are met:

 The NONCDB_COMPATIBLE initialization parameter is set to false in the CDB root.

 The MEMORY_TARGET initialization parameter is not set or is set to 0 (zero) in the CDB root.

 Let us set SGA_TARGET for PDB1 to 1G.
 First verify the default settings to enable Memory management.
 ````
 <copy>conn / as SYSDBA
 show parameter  NONCDB_COMPATIBLE